 You will notice I have not mentioned boats yet.
 This is because the same principle with car air purifiers applies with boats and yachts though you would want to also consider dehumidifiers for moisture control.

 Boat enthusiasts also swear by ozone generators but again be very careful with ozone.
-Others recommend also using a good dehumidifier together with HEPA and activated carbon air purifiers to avoid and deal with commonly occurring mold.
+Others recommend also using a good dehumidifier together with HEPA and activated carbon air purifiers to avoid and deal with commonly occurring mold and odors.
 Another option to explore for boats are portable biotechnology air purifiers.

 5. Combo Personal Air Purifiers